barca/Sentimentalize/README.md

 # Sentimentalize
-This is my rendition of analyzes the sentiment of the given text

-Sentamentalize is an implementation of a sentamental analysis tool.
-This tool provides an emperical score for the positivity/negativity of the text
+Sentamentalize is an implementation of a sentimental analysis tool.
+This tool provides an empirical score for the positivity/negativity of the text.